department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/specific-topics-and-programs/claims-and-applications.md

 ## Related terms

-**apply**
+**application** (noun) and **apply** (verb)
 : We use this term in the context of someone submitting an initial application for benefits.
 In general, a Veteran will "apply" for any non-disability benefit (including pension and DIC benefits) and "file a claim" for disability.

-**claim**
+**claim** (noun) and **file a claim** (verb)
 : In most cases we use this term in the context of someone filing a disability claim.
 We also use this term in the context of reimbursement and after someone applies for a benefit and has been judged eligible.
 For example, a Veteran may file a travel reimbursement claim or a life insurance claim.
 We use this term to reflect that Veterans who are filing for disability-or filing a claim for reimbursement-have a right to that compensation.

 Example: You apply for a disability rating.
 After you get your rating, you file a claim for your compensation.

-**claimant**
+**claimant** and **applicant**
-: We sometimes use this term to refer to the person with the claim, especially if the person is not a Veteran.
-Or if they are not the person submitting the form (for example: "I'm signing for the claimant").
-Always define the term on the first instance as "person with the claim."
-When possible, use specific plain language instead of "claimant," like "Veteran's spouse" or "Veteran's child."
+: We sometimes use this term to refer to the person with the claim or the person applying for the benefit—especially if the person is not a Veteran, or if they are not the person submitting the form (for example: "I'm signing for the claimant").
+Always define the term on the first instance as "person with the claim" or "person applying for this benefit."
+When possible, use specific plain language instead, like "Veteran's spouse" or "Veteran's child."

 Like this: "I'm the spouse, dependent, survivor, or caregiver of a Veteran, and I have an existing claim."
 Not this: "I'm a non-Veteran claimant."